mbjoseph/scr-stan/README.md

 This repo contains a bunch of Stan translations of JAGS models provided in the SCR book.
+Each example is a self-contained R script, and one or two Stan files.

 - [Chapter 5: fully spatial capture-recapture models](ch05)
 - [Chapter 6: likelihood analysis of spatial capture-recapture models](ch06)